 If you regularly deal with Amazon, you’ll notice that their URLs look like these:

 Often, the URL won’t contain the sender’s name at all.
 You may see URLs like these:

 Question any link that seems out of place.
 If your staff doesn’t check these carefully, they can easily fall into a trap.

-As part of this staff security tip, make sure they’re aware to check both the link’s name and where the hyperlink goes.
+As part of this staff security tip, ensure they’re aware to check the link’s name and where the hyperlink goes.
 Hackers can easily disguise malicious links as legitimate links by using a website name as the anchor text.
 But, instead of taking you to the legitimate website, the link redirects you to a fake site.
 Luckily, checking the destination of a hyperlink is easy, especially on computers; simply right click and you’ll get an option to see or edit the hyperlink.